 I highly recommend getting both trip and gear insurance for any of my workshops.
 One simple fall or big wave and all of your camera gear may be ruined.
 As a reminder, Austin James Jackson LLC takes no responsibility for the wellbeing of your gear and will not cover any damages or losses.

 Trip insurance is recommended by chance that something comes up and you cannot make the workshop.
-Austin James Jackson LLC does not offer refunds.
+Because of the nature of a being a small business, Austin James Jackson LLC does not offer refunds.